ryarturogi/ryarturogi/README.md

 # 👋 Hi there

-8+ years of front-end engineering interfaces with a strong track record of delivering successful projects.
-Proven ability in mentoring junior developers and delivering innovative, customer-focused solutions.
+⚡️ 8+ years of engineering web applications with a strong track record of delivering successful projects.
+Proven ability in mentoring junior/mid-level developers and delivering innovative, customer-focused solutions.
 Experienced in working with teams around the world and driving results in multinationals and startups.
-Entrepreneurial mindset with a focus on continuous improvement
+Entrepreneurial mindset with a focus on continuous improvement.

 - 🔭 I’m currently working remotely
 - 👯 I’m looking to collaborate on VueJs/NuxtJs/ReactJs/NextJs Jobs